 My puppies arrived on Jan 3,2014 using a Hauler.
 Nice puppies indeed.
 Better than I expected Nice!

-Turquoise has two siblings serving with Homeland Security, another serving as a Certified Theopy Dog.
+Turquoise has two siblings serving with Homeland Security, another serving as a Certified Therapy Dog.
+She also has a son that is a Certified Therapy Dog (see below).
 This comes as no surprise.
 Turquoise Greatgrandsire is Import Czech Border Patrol Ginta z Pohranicni Straze SCHH1,ZVV1.
 As I said, these two puppies I bought come from an impressive Working Kennel.
 Turquoise also has, 1/2 siblings~1/2 cousins, (sire bred to Turquoise's Dam's Sister) are serving in the Michigan State Police Dept. Special Ops.